 Spilling wine onto the latest barge of essays I was marking for my fifth graders on Friday night, I had a revelation.
 It’s time that I quit this teaching bullshit and become a governess for the children of a wealthy landed estate owner instead.

 As my dreams of becoming a teacher were wholly inspired by the likes of Jane Eyre, I don’t know why it took me so long to realize my true calling.
-Somewhere along the way of my early career, my fantasies of overseeing one beautifully docile “seen not heard” Victorian child with Mr. Rochester pining from a distance, became me pining at the world outside the window of a public school, with 11-year-old boys interlacing swearing with conversations on vaping and Fortnite over their multiplication sheets.
-Hello, earlier, ambitious self — what happened?!
+Somewhere along the way of my early career, my fantasies of overseeing one beautifully docile “seen not heard” Victorian child with Mr. Rochester pining from a distance, became me pining at the world outside the window of a public school, with eleven-year-old boys interlacing swearing with conversations on vaping and Fortnite over their multiplication sheets.
+Hello, earlier, ambitious self—what happened?!

-Therefore, instead of pulling night shifts on the paper-grading-grind, being bogged down with PTA meetings, arguing with parents over best practices for behaviour management, getting sick every month by touching the same door handles of 300+ virulent children, and thwarting yet another round of “the penis game,” I, much like Jane leaving Lowood, am packing up my bags for greener (and rainier) pastures.
+Therefore, instead of pulling night shifts on the paper-grading grind, being bogged down with PTA meetings, arguing with parents over best practices for behavior management, getting sick every month by touching the same door handles of 300+ virulent children, and thwarting yet another round of “the penis game,” I, much like Jane leaving Lowood, am packing up my bags for greener (and rainier) pastures.

 Moving forward, my curriculum will include many reflective nature walks, leaf pressing, sewing, painting, cultivating table-manners, embroidery, arithmetic, reading in front of a fireplace, and other pleasant activities suitable for encouraging a quiet child that in no way has ever figured prominently in any novel premised on a governess.